3 min read

 Joséphine showed little interest in abstract systems or analytical justification.
 Decisions were evaluated by their relational consequences, not their internal logic.
 This lack of internal scaffolding sometimes appeared as inconsistency, but it enabled the flexibility required to adapt rather than rigidify.
 She preserved connection rather than insisting on coherence.

-ENFP typings often stem from her warmth and expressiveness; ESFP typings from her aesthetic sensibility.
-What both miss is **burden**.
-Joséphine did not orient her life around exploration or experience.
+ENFP typings stem from her warmth and expressiveness.
+What they miss is burden.
+Joséphine did not orient her life around exploration or personal freedom.
 She oriented it around holding people together — often at personal cost.
-Her energy was spent maintaining equilibrium, not chasing possibility or sensation.
+Her energy was spent maintaining equilibrium, not chasing possibility.